connext/monorepo/README.md

 ### Structure of this repo

-This repo is set up as a yarn workspace monorepo
+This repo is set up as a [Yarn workspace](https://yarnpkg.com/features/workspaces) monorepo:

 All main level scripts are defined in the main package.json at the root of the repo